jepstein-eagle/adaptable/packages/adaptable/readme/functions/query-function.md

 **Can we re-use the same query in different Functions - e.g. create a Query in Plus / Minus and use it also in Report?**

 Yes - by using a Shared Query.
+This allows you to use the same Query for searching, styling, reports setc.

 ### Further Information